 Because I am very happy with the herbal oil from Samol, I would like to give you the opportunity to try this oil yourself!
 For this reason, I can give away 1 large bottle and 2 small bottles of the Herbal Hair and Scalp Oil from Samol!
 So there will be 3 winners !!
 Do you want to have a chance of winning this oil?
 Then, Like my facebook page @natuurlijkehaarverzorging & the page of @samolherbal, or if you join via Instagram: follow @derondr and @Samolherbal, and share and like this giveaway in PUBLIC on your Facebook or Instagram page (or your stories).
 Also let me know that you are participating in this give away!
 I will announce the winners on Thursday April 23 at 20:00!
 (GMT+1) This give away has ended!

 You weren’t so lucky?
 You can easily order the oil on the website of Samolherbal.com or buy them at from me.
 Let me know if you are interested.
 The oil is available in small (trial) bottles of 10 ml and large bottles of 50 ml.

 Are you interested, do you have any questions or have you already used this oil?
 Let me know below!

 Do you want to stay inspired and receive nice tips or triqs?
-Or do you just want to be informed when a new blog is online?
-You can follow me on my Facebook page @natuurlijkehaarverzorging or follow me via my Instagram account: @derondr
+Or do you just want to be immediately informed when a new blog is online?
+You can follow me on my Facebook page @natuurlijkehaarverzorging or follow me via my Instagram account: @rachel_naturalhaircare

 This blog was created in collaboration with Samol Herbal